adithyan-css/bug-copilot/README.md

 **Bug Copilot** is a live bug report analyzer built using **Pathway’s streaming engine**.

-It enables **real-time monitoring** of bug tickets and dynamically updates bug severity, priorities, and reports as new information arrives — without batch processing or stale analysis.
+It enables **real-time monitoring** of bug tickets and dynamically updates bug severity, priorities, and reports as new information arrives — ensuring decisions are always based on the latest system state.

 ## What it does
 - Continuously monitors live bug tickets using Pathway